freelawproject/hr/handbook/simple-ira.md

 3. Once you have your online account set up, you'll need to start your contributions (you can later use this same approach to adjust them).
 To do so, copy/paste the snippet below and send it to mike@free.law:

-> Subject to the requirements of the SIMPLE IRA plan of Free law Project, I authorize $_________ to be withheld from my pay for each pay period and contributed to my SIMPLE IRA account as a reduction contribution.
+> Subject to the requirements of the SIMPLE IRA plan of Free Law Project, I authorize $_________ to be withheld from my pay for each pay period and contributed to my SIMPLE IRA account as a reduction contribution.
 >
 > I understand that the total amount of my salary reduction contributions in any calendar year cannot exceed the applicable amount for that year.
 >